-Note: Being this guide conceived for the setup of several system models and their never-stopping evolution, it does not include model-specific information, if this is not relevant to the described procedures.
-All model-specific characteristics, like CPU type and speed, model configuration and performances are available on our internet site at www.bull.com, within the UNIX product description pages.

-- Chapter 1, Knowing the System, guides to preparing the most suitable area to setup the system and presents system features. - Chapter 2, System Setup Procedure, includes any procedures needed to setup the system and start it for the first time. - Chapter 3, Using Devices and Tools, explains how to use system devices and tools such as CD-ROM, tapes and mouse. - Chapter 4, Maintaining the System, describes system starting and stopping procedures and use of configuration variables; it also includes a simple problem solving table. - Chapter 5, Configuring the System, describes the configuration rules of the system, in terms of disk and media devices, controllers, CPU's and memory. - Chapter 6, Expanding the System Configuration, describes how to upgrade the system in terms of devices, controllers, CPU's and memory. - Appendix A, System Specifications, summarizes the system specifications and standards. - Appendix B, System Devices Location Map, provides and correlates the different identifications of the system devices (Open Firmware nodes, physical and logical location codes).
+- 1. Unless otherwise specified, the information provided in this guide is common to the system models ESCALA EPC430 and EPC450. - 2.
+Being this guide conceived for the setup of several system models and their never-stopping evolution, it does not include model-specific information, if this is not relevant to the described procedures.
+All model-specific characteristics, like CPU type and speed, model configuration and performances are available on our internet site at www.bull.com, within the UNIX product description pages. - Chapter 1, Knowing the System, presents the system features. - Chapter 2, CPU Drawer Setup Procedure, includes any procedures needed to setup the system and start it for the first time. - Chapter 3, Using Devices and Tools, explains how to use system devices and tools such as CD-ROM, tapes and mouse. - Chapter 4, Maintaining the System, describes system starting and stopping procedures and use of configuration variables; it also includes a simple problem solving table. - Chapter 5, Configuring the System, describes the configuration rules of the rack (e.g., installation priority of the different drawers inside the rack) and those of the CPU and PCI expansion drawers, in terms of disk and media devices, controllers, CPU's and memory. - Chapter 6, Expanding the System Configuration, describes how to upgrade the system in terms of devices, controllers, CPU's and memory. - Appendix A, System Specifications, summarizes the system specifications and standards. - Appendix B, System Devices Location Map, provides and correlates the different identifications of the system devices (Open Firmware nodes, physical and logical location codes).